jalalirs/arielml/README.md

 This project provides a comprehensive, high-performance Python pipeline for analyzing simulated data from the ESA Ariel Space Telescope, as part of the "Ariel Data Challenge 2025".
 The primary goal is to process raw time-series image data to recover the atmospheric transmission spectra of exoplanets.

----

 ## ✨ Features

 * **Modular Library (`arielml`):** All core logic is encapsulated in a clean, scalable, and installable Python library.
 * **High-Performance Backend:** A backend-agnostic design allows all numerical operations to run seamlessly on either a **CPU (NumPy)** or a **GPU (CuPy)** for maximum performance.
-* **End-to-End Data Reduction:** Implements the full pipeline from raw data to clean, phase-folded light curves, including calibration, photometry, and detrending.
+* **End-to-End Data Reduction:** Implements the full pipeline from raw data to clean, phase-folded light curves, including robust calibration, photometry, and detrending.
+* **Advanced Detrending Framework:**
+    * Includes baseline Polynomial and Savitzky-Golay models.
+    * Features per-wavelength Gaussian Process (GP) models for both **CPU (`george`)** and **GPU (`gpytorch`)**.
+    * Implements a physically-motivated **Hybrid GP Model** that isolates common-mode instrumental noise before modeling wavelength-specific residuals.
-* **Interactive Visualization Tool:** A powerful GUI built with PyQt6 for interactively exploring the data, visualizing the impact of each processing step, and comparing CPU vs. GPU performance.
+* **Interactive Visualization Tool:** A powerful GUI built with PyQt6 for interactively exploring the data, visualizing the impact of each processing step, and comparing the performance of all detrending models.

----

 ## 📂 Project Structure